OWASP/wstg/document/4-Web_Application_Security_Testing/03-Identity_Management_Testing/01-Test_Role_Definitions.md

 ## Test Objectives

 - Identify and document roles used by the application.
-- Attempt to bypass, change, or access another role.
+- Attempt to switch, change, or access another role.
 - Review the granularity of the roles and the needs behind the permissions given.

 ## How to Test